Beyond the TESSERACT:Trustworthy Dataset Curation for Sound Evaluations of Android Malware Classifiers: Appendix

 Here, $(x,y)$ are tuples of \acp{apk} and their malware family label.
 Unless specified otherwise, we use the training split of any given dataset as the reference dataset $\mathcal{D}_{\text{ref}}$ and some testing split for which to calculate the family overlap as $\mathcal{D}$.

 $\Phi$ is helpful for measuring and visualizing malware trends over time, as it describes the percentage of malware belonging to families that already existed in the past.
-As it provides a compact representation of the distribution shift, it is particularly helpful for comparing the effects of different sampling strategies and is therefore largely employed in the remainder of this section.
+Because it provides a compact representation of the distribution shift, it is particularly helpful for comparing the effects of different sampling strategies and is therefore widely used throughout the paper.